osm2pgsql-dev/osm2pgsql-website/README.md

 ## Manpages

-To create the osm2pgsql-replication man page call (in the osm2pgsql repo):
+To create the osm2pgsql-replication and osm2pgsql-test-style man pages call (in the osm2pgsql repo):

 ```
-groff -mandoc -Thtml man/osm2pgsql-replication.1
+groff -mandoc -Thtml man/osm2pgsql-replication.1 >osm2pgsql-replication.html
+groff -mandoc -Thtml man/osm2pgsql-test-style.1 >osm2pgsql-test-style.html
 ```

-Copy the result into a page similar to `doc/man/osm2pgsql-replication-1.6.0.md` and add a link to `doc/man/index.md`.
+Copy the results into pages similar to `doc/man/osm2pgsql-replication-1.6.0.md` (you need to edit the beginning and end of the html documents) and add links to `doc/man/index.md`.

 ## Icons